DeeDive/Repute-PI/README.md

 ![Repute-PI Framework](images/reputepi.jpg)

 ## Run the model

-​    # change the phase to [1,2,3,4] in main.py
+To kick it off, change the phase to [1,2,3,4] in main.py, then

-​    python main.py
+    python main.py

 ## Results